Megumi Takamoto: Biography

 Takamoto auditioned for roles since junior high school, becoming a voice actress without attending training schools or vocational schools.
 She thought she would go to a training school after graduating from college, but made her debut while at school instead.
 During school, she was in the Valley Club.

 In 2005, she won the Grand Prix at the 1st Sigma Seven Public Audition, and in April of the following year, debuted as Momoko Ichihara, the main character in the anime Love Get Chu: Miracle Seiyū Hakusho.
 In the event "Negima!
 Maho Ryogakuen Middle School 3-A 1st semester opening ceremony" held on April 23, it was announced that she would play the role of Chao Lingshen in the anime Negima!
 Magister Negi Magi.
-She is best known for playing the role of Winry Rockbell in 2009's Fullmetal Alchemist: Brotherhood.
+She voiced Winry Rockbell in Fullmetal Alchemist: Brotherhood.

-In 2020, Takamoto announced she will marry a man who is outside of the industry.
-The wedding will be in February 2021.
+In 2020, Takamoto announced she has married a man outside of the industry.
+The wedding occurred in February 2021.